GreenDelta/olca-modules/doc/eilcd.md

 It is identified by a data set internal ID and contains a reference to the respective process data set, references to groups (life cycle stages) to which this process instance belongs (see below), and connections to other process instances in the life cycle model.
-For each process in the life cycle model there is at least one process instance.
+For each process in the life cycle model, there is at least one process instance.
 However, it is also possible to have multiple process instances of the same process in the system, e.g. to model the occurrence of the same process in different life cycle stages (e.g. for